collective/Products.Poi/README.rst

 -----------------------------

 Best is to use zc.buildout.
 Just add Products.Poi to your eggs, rerun buildout and you are done.
-Optionally add Products.PloneSoftwareCenter.

 Poi 3.0+ requires: